 This is one of my faves–NO PARKING ON ANY STREET.
 I do appreciate the time span during which I cannot park on any street, but over what distance does this apply?

 Under that sign is NO THRU TRUCKS.
 I’ve seen semi-trucks, delivery trucks, pick-up trucks, and dump trucks but never a thru truck.
 If you have photos of a thru truck, please send them to me.

 Here’s another unnecessary sign.
 The length of the street here is pretty much as shown, and that’s a basketball backboard in the background, so it’s not like one can generate a whole bunch of speed and hurt oneself.
 Is a DEAD END sign really necessary here?

 I’ll end with this–a series of signs at a park.
 The sign on the right tells us when the park closes, which is helpful only if you go in this direction (it’s a huge park).
 On the left it says VEHICLES MUST REMAIN IN PARKING AREA.
 Why not make the fence a little longer so cars can’t go that way?
 Beyond that: BICYCLES USE CAUTION WHEN APPROACHING OTHERS.
 Clearly, there are unruly bicycles out there, but really?
 In the distance is: CAUTION STEEP SLOPE.
-Really, where’s the adventure in that?
-And where’s the comma after CAUTION?
+Where’s the adventure in that?
+And where’s the punctuation after CAUTION?

 It’s no wonder people don’t pay attention to signs–there’s too many of them.